 GeneCards Summary for BTRC Gene

 BTRC (Beta-Transducin Repeat Containing E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Diseases associated with BTRC include split hand-split foot malformation and shigellosis.
-Among its related pathways are Signaling by GPCR and Immune System.
+Diseases associated with BTRC include Split Hand-Split Foot Malformation and Shigellosis.
+Among its related pathways are TCR signaling (REACTOME) and MyD88 cascade initiated on plasma membrane.
 GO annotations related to this gene include ligase activity and protein dimerization activity.
 An important paralog of this gene is TRAF7.

 UniProtKB/Swiss-Prot Summary for BTRC Gene